simongravelle/how-to-lammps/README.md

 # How-to LAMMPS

+WARNING: this repository is not maintained, refer to [LAMMPS tutorials](https://lammpstutorials.github.io/) for up to date LAMMPS instructions.

 This directory contains advanced LAMMPS input scripts with comments, tips, and advices.

 ![Image of PEG molecule pulled in water](PEG-H2O/PEGinH2O.png)